thinhdanggroup/SmartHomeWithVoise/README.md

 It require Visual Studio 2017, Raspberry pi 3, arduino uno R3.

 All description and detail design is include on "report" document.
+I am so sorry about document, which is written by Vietnamese.
+Because i don't have time to translate it to Endlish.
+If anyone want to know about this project.
+Please contact to me with this email: thinhdang206@gmail.com.